 The Association works with various chapters across the country to bring Southern Miss to people, no matter where they may live.
 Eagle Landing Tailgate Events at away games and golf tournaments are among the events that the Alumni Association provides to bring alumni together.

 Of course, the Alumni Association also plays a major role in Homecoming.
-The highly anticipated Annual Hall of Fame Banquet, to honor outstanding graduates d former students, is hosted by the Association.
+The highly anticipated Annual Hall of Fame Banquet, to honor outstanding graduates and former students, is hosted by the Association.
 Alumni awards, reunions, both big and small, brunches, luncheons and celebrations all come out of the Ogletree House each Homecoming weekend.

 The Alumni Association is a key component of the effort to advance The University of Southern Mississippi.
 Alumni who join the thousands of others who support the Association help the organization act on behalf of all alumni to support and maintain the greatness of the University while pushing the institution forward to new levels of accomplishment.